agrc/masquerade/README.md

 ### One-time Setup

 1. create new python environment: `python -m venv .env`
-1. activate new environment: `source .env/bin/activate`
+1. activate new environment: `source venv/bin/activate`
 1. install dependencies and editable project: `pip install -e ".[tests]"`
+1. create `.apikey` and populate it with the Web API key for this project.
+   - Use type: `browser` and referer: `masquerade.agrc.utah.gov`

+#### MacOS

 1. install [mkcert](https://github.com/FiloSottile/mkcert) `brew install mkcert`
-1. create locally-trusted cert: `mkcert -key-file key.pem -cert-file cert.pem localhost 127.0.0.1 10.211.55.2`
+1. create locally-trusted cert (from root): `mkcert -key-file key.pem -cert-file cert.pem localhost 127.0.0.1 10.211.55.2`
    - `10.211.55.2` is the default ip for the Parallels host machine
 1. install the mkcert CA on another VM
    - copy `rootCA.pem` and `rootCA-key.pem` from the directory that is the output of `mkcert -CAROOT`
    - paste these files into a file on the VM
    - install mkcert on the VM
    - run `set CAROOT=<pasted directory> && mkcert -install` on the VM (windows terminal works better than a console emulator)

-1. create `.apikey` and populate it with the Web API key for this project.
+#### Windows

+1. install [mkcert](https://github.com/FiloSottile/mkcert) `choco install mkcert`
+1. create locally-trusted cert (from root): `mkcert -key-file key.pem -cert-file cert.pem localhost 127.0.0.1`

 #### CI/CD